Long Short-term Cognitive Networks: Numerical simulations

 Figure \ref{fig:histogram_power} displays the distributions of weights in the $W_1$ and $W_2$ matrices for the last STCN block.
 These histograms reveal that weights follow a zero-mean Gaussian distribution and that the second matrix has more weights near zero (the shape of the second curve contracts toward zero).
 In this case study, the network does not shift the distribution of weights as happened in the first case study.
 Actually, the accumulated prior knowledge does not seem to suffer much distortion (distribution-wise) when adapted to the last time patch.

 Figure \ref{fig:relevance_power} displays the feature influence scores obtained with Equation \eqref{eq:score3}.
 These scores were computed after averaging the $W_1$ and $W_2$ matrices that result from adjusting the network to the last time patch.
 In this figure, the bubble size denotes the extent to which one feature in the y-axis is deemed relevant to forecast the value of another feature in the x-axis.
 For example, it was observed that the first feature (global active power) is the most important one to forecast the second feature (global reactive power).
-Observe that the sum of all scores by column is one due to the normalisation step.
+Observe that the sum of all scores by column is one due to the normalization step.

-Overall, the results confirm that the LSTCNs obtain small forecasting errors while being much faster than the state-of-the-art recurrent neural networks.
-Moreover, the LSTCNs' knowledge structures allow explaining how the forecasting was made without the need for any post-hoc method.
+Overall, the results indicate that the LSTCNs obtain small forecasting errors while being markedly faster than the state-of-the-art recurrent neural networks.
+Moreover, the LSTCNs' knowledge structures facilitate explaining how the forecasting was made, using the model's feature relevance explanations.